rewiko/rewiko.github.io/content/posts/kubernetes-network-policies/KubernetesNetworkPolicies.md

 ### Keep improving - Regression test

 It is hard to think of every single use case when defining your tests.
-Therefore if you can keep improving them if your pipeline is already defined and overtime it will get better.
+Therefore you can keep improving them if your pipeline is already defined and overtime it will get better.

 Dev teams might report issue, you should:
  - investigate